farnazj/Trustnet-Client/README.md

 TrustNetClient
 =

-TrustNetClient is a client written in Vue that connects to [TrustnetBackend](https://github.com/farnazj/Trustnet-Backend).
+Trustnet-Client is a client written in Vue that connects to [Trustnet-Backend](https://github.com/farnazj/Trustnet-Backend).

 ### Setup Instructions